 Different sized particles are used, usually 0.3-0.5mm or 0.5-0.7mm in size.
 In theory, these will block arteries down to these sizes, but in reality particles clump together to block the arteries, for example, if three 0.5mm particles clump together, they will block an artery of 1.5mm diameter.
 The level of arterial blockage may be similar to that seen with Spongistan slurry.
 The uterine arteries are more likely to re-open within 3 months.

 The first of the ‘Spherical’ embolic agents, these are 0.5-0.9mm non-dissolvable particles.
 They do not clump and therefore block arteries at a smaller diameter.
-The main uterine arteries usually remain open.
+The main uterine arteries usually remain open, but less than with Embozenes, Beadblock or PVA.

 Blue coloured spherical PVA, commonly used in 0.7-1.2mm sizes.
 Less likely to permanently block uterine arteries, but may be less effective than the other agents in killing all the fibroids.

 Colour coded Polyzene-F coated spherical embolic.
 Used in 0.7-1.3mm sizes.
-Leaves arteries open and may be as effective as PVA, Embospheres and Gelatin sponge, but no definitive studies as yet.
+Leaves arteries open and is as effective as PVA, Embospheres and Gelatin sponge.

 - You retain your uterus.

-- There is no cutting and therefore no stitches or scar.
+- There is no cutting and therefore no stitches nor scar.

 - No blood transfusion is required.

-- The likelihood of fibroids growing back is only around 20- 25% five years after treatment
+- The likelihood of fibroids growing back is only around 20- 25% five years after treatment, much lower than after myomectomy.

 - Only 1-2 nights in hospital.